SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Experiments

 \paragraph{Discussion on Processed Variant Number $K$}

 We further analyze the impact of the variant number $K$ on both recognition accuracy and computational cost.
-For each $K$, the perception parameters are determined using the best boundary parameters and Equation \ref{eq:geometric_params}.
+For each $K$, we fix the same boundary parameters and derive the remaining parameters via Equation \ref{eq:geometric_params}.
 As shown in Figure \ref{fig:ablation_k}, all tested values of $K$ consistently and effectively improve performance across various hidden pattern scale ranges (above $75\%$).
 The overall accuracy generally increases as $K$ grows, indicating that additional variants enhance scale coverage.
 However, when $K$ becomes excessively large (e.g., $K \geq 4$), the performance gain becomes marginal, suggesting diminishing returns from further increasing the number of variants.

 Furthermore, we quantify the computational cost introduced by SMSP.
 As shown in Table \ref{tab:cost}, compared to the vanilla model, SMSP increases the number of input tokens and runtime, both of which grow with the variant number $K$.
-Balancing the performance and the efficiency, we adopt $K = 3$ as the default setting, which achieves $84.3\%$ accuracy while moderately increasing the runtime from $1.08$s to $1.43$s ($1.32\times$), showing a favorable trade-off.
-The results further indicate that despite introducing additional input tokens, SMSP maintains competitive inference efficiency, which aligns with humans' rapidly perceptual adjustments towards illusions, instead of requiring additional knowledge acquiring and training process.
+Balancing performance and efficiency, we adopt $K = 3$ as the default setting, which achieves $84.3\%$ accuracy while moderately increasing the runtime from $1.08$s to $1.43$s ($1.32\times$), showing a favorable trade-off.
+The results further indicate that despite introducing additional input tokens, SMSP maintains competitive inference efficiency, which aligns with humans' rapid perceptual adjustments to illusions, instead of additional knowledge acquisition or training.